pyrmont/grapple/README.md

 - per-file evaluation environments
 - transitive `import` calls
 - dependent binding tracking
+- integrated debugger with breakpoints, stepping and stack inspection

 Grapple implements the mREPL protocol. mREPL is an in-development message-based REPL protocol, similar to nREPL but with a simpler design.